-Deep Brain Stimulation (DBS) has revolutionized medical treatment for various neurological conditions, offering new hope and enhanced quality of life to patients.
+Deep Brain Stimulation has revolutionized medical treatment for various neurological conditions, offering new hope and enhanced quality of life to patients.

-This advanced therapy involves the strategic placement of electrodes in targeted areas of the human brain, modulated through a patient programmer to control brain activity.
+This therapy involves the strategic placement of electrodes in targeted areas of the brain, modulated through a patient programmer to control brain activity.
 Proving effective in managing symptoms of movement disorders, chronic diseases, and mental health conditions, DBS technology relies on precision targeting of brain tissue and cells, facilitated by comprehensive brain mapping.

 Dr. Alexander Taghva, a leading figure in the development of DBS, has played a crucial role in refining these procedures, thereby broadening their applicability for patients with diverse and often incurable diseases.